 Recognise the role of ODA as an important source of finance for health systems strengthening and vaccines in the poorest countries, while reiterating that this source of financing will fall far short of the additional investments required.
 The contribution of surplus vaccines from development provider countries is considered ODA-eligible if fit for the specific context of developing countries.
 Such contributions should be considered as additional so as not to crowd out other development assistance flows or undermine the objectives of multilateral mechanisms (e.g. ACT Accelerator).
 Effective delivery of vaccines will rely on strong health systems; yet access to vaccines and better health systems for developing countries in the future go well beyond the capacity and resources of international aid programmes.
 More domestic investment in national systems (e.g. training workers, ensuring logistics) is needed.
 At the same time, many sectors such as education, also lack development resources and are necessary to help build strong, resilient societies and address social determinants of health.1

 Provide context-driven solutions to vaccination roll-out in developing countries.
 This goes beyond research and development, manufacturing and procurement to produce more doses.
 Vaccination campaigns need to be well-planned and executed, requiring a functioning health system with sufficient infrastructure, population outreach and human resources, as well as appropriate information systems to schedule and track vaccinations.
 To sustain these efforts, developing countries should have a central role in determining strategies for vaccination roll-out, including in targeting vulnerable groups and communications.
-In an effort to help fill this gap, the recently announced “hundred-hundred initiative” of WHO, UNICEF and the World Bank aims to support 100 countries to conduct rapid readiness assessments and develop country-specific plans within 100 days for vaccines and other COVID-19 tools.
+In an effort to help fill this gap, the recently announced “hundred-hundred initiative” of WHO, UNICEF and the World Bank aims to support 100 countries to conduct rapid readiness assessments and develop country-specific plans within 100 days for vaccines and other COVID-19 tools (Ghebreyesus, 2020).

 Addressing the unique challenges inherent in vaccine access for populations in the most fragile contexts.
 In addition to broader inequities, fragility increases inequity in immunisation coverage by reducing the ability to undertake vaccination campaigns or restricting access for certain population groups (including women and ethnic minorities).
 Development co‑operation providers can help with preparedness, and addressing fragility overall, strengthening health and development outcomes for vulnerable populations directly and limiting broader negative spillovers globally.